China launches new satellite

 int/sks/dpb

-The satellite, Gaofen-11 03, was launched by a Long March-4B rocket at 9:51 a.m.
-(Beijing Time) and entered the planned orbit successfully, Xinhua news agency reported.
+The Shiyan-11 satellite was launched by a Kuaizhou-1A carrier rocket at 7:41 a.m.
+(Beijing Time) and entered the planned orbit, Xinhua news agency reported.

-The launch marked the 397th mission for the Long March series carrier rockets.
+It was the 13th flight mission of the Kuaizhou-1A rockets, according to the launch center.

 --IANS